-The purpose of this Blog, Upper Biblical Studies For All, has been to provoke interest in seeking out the Historical Context behind the Scriptural articulations, thus developing an understanding of the “sitz im leben,” or “settings in life,” that couch the proper context.
-This analysis then affords one a much deeper, realistic, and meaningful understanding of the scriptural articulations.
+The purpose of this Blog, Upper Biblical Studies For All, has been to provoke interest in seeking out the Historical Context behind the Scriptural articulations, thus developing a consideration of the “sitz im leben,” or “settings in life,” that couch the proper context.
+This analysis then affords one a much deeper, realistic, and meaningful understanding of the scripture.
 As I have said many times before, something was said at a particular moment in time, and Something was very Particularly Meant at that moment in time.
 We need to understand what that meaning was!
-How can one truly understand the Bible without understanding the immediate circumstances, and provocations, present at that moment, in which the Biblical articulations took place ?
+How can one truly understand the Bible without understanding the immediate circumstances, and provocations, present at that moment, in which the Biblical event or events took place ?

 The Chimney Sweeper:

 When my mother died I was very young,

 And my father sold me while yet my tongue